Data-Informed Global Sparseness in Attention Mechanisms for Deep Neural Networks

 \rev{One disadvantage of our pruning method is that we use a single pruning percentage $p$ for all attention patterns within a Transformer layer.
 Translation models are sequence-to-sequence models from a source fragment of length $M$ to a target fragment of length $N$, where $M$ and $N$ are \textit{not invariant} across a dataset.
 Because of this, we either leave extraneous noisy connection between tokens in shorter sequences or we lose important information when modeling longer sequences. }

 This problem would be ameliorated if we masked attention mechanisms according to patterns sharper than those produced by the softmax activation function.
-Therefore, we turn to the $\alpha$-entmax activation (which encourages sparseness in the attention patterns) introduced in \citep{martins_adapt_sparse} and \citep{martins_sparse-seq2seq}, and we repeat all IWSLT14 de-en experiments presented in Section~\ref{sec:mt_experimnets} using $\alpha = 1.5$.
-Figure~\ref{fig:average_iwslt14_self_enc_entmaxTrue} shows the average observed attention pattern among encoder self-attention heads in a model that uses $1.5 - $ entmax as its normalizing activation function.
-We notice that they are indeed sharper than the analogous ones, \rev{which we presented} in Figure~\ref{fig:average_iwslt14_self_enc_entmaxFalse}.
+Therefore, we turn to the $\alpha$-entmax activation, which was used in \citep{martins_adapt_sparse} and \citep{martins_sparse-seq2seq}, and which encourages sparseness in the attention patterns.
+We repeated all IWSLT14 de-en experiments from Section~\ref{sec:mt_experimnets} using $\alpha = 1.5$.
+Figure~\ref{fig:average_iwslt14_self_enc_entmaxTrue} shows the average observed attention pattern among the encoder self-attention heads in a model that uses 1.5-entmax as its normalizing activation function.
+We can see that they are indeed sharper than the analogous ones, \rev{which we presented} in Figure~\ref{fig:average_iwslt14_self_enc_entmaxFalse}.

-Table~\ref{table:all_entmax_fairseq_iwslt_de-en} demonstrates how attention pruning performs in conjunction with $1.5$-entmax on the IWSLT14 de-en translation task.
+Table~\ref{table:all_entmax_fairseq_iwslt_de-en} demonstrates how attention pruning performs in conjunction with 1.5-entmax on the IWSLT14 de-en translation task.
 We would like to note that the behavior in \ref{subsec:type_analysis} regarding cross-attention's lack of robustness to pruning is even more pronounced now.